25Ericcheong/node-fundamentals/README.md

 ## nodemon

 - Can be used to restart application automatically when a change is made to file.
 Instructions can be found here: https://nodejs.dev/learn/run-nodejs-scripts-from-the-command-line

+## inquirer

+- Can be used to inquire input from user and provide all types of inputs for user interact with. https://nodejs.dev/learn/accept-input-from-the-command-line-in-nodejs

 # Additional JavaScript information